James Carpenter (offensive lineman)

-James Edward Carpenter Jr. (born March 22, 1989) is an American football guard who is a free agent.
-He was drafted by the Seattle Seahawks as the 25th overall pick in the 2011 NFL Draft.
+James Edward Carpenter Jr. (born March 22, 1989) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Seattle Seahawks as the 25th overall pick in the 2011 NFL draft.
 He played college football at Alabama.

-High school career
+Early life

 Carpenter attended Hephzibah High School in Hephzibah, Georgia, where he played offensive guard for the Hephzibah Rebels high school football team.

 Considered a two-star recruit by Scout.com, Carpenter was listed as the No. 193 offensive guard in the nation in 2007.

 Carpenter received only one offer, which was by Iowa State.
 He committed to the Cyclones on February 6, 2007, but he struggled academically and was placed at Coffeyville Community College by Iowa State.

 College career

 Coffeyville Community College

 In two seasons at Coffeyville Community College, Carpenter started every game at left tackle for the Red Ravens and earned All-Conference (KJCCC) honors twice.
 In 2008, he was named to the NJCAA All-American first-team.

 Rated as a four-star recruit by Rivals.com, Carpenter was ranked as the No. 32 junior college prospect in 2009.